weekplan/www/_drafts/2018-05-11-weekly-digest-for-effective-people-6.md

 ## Bonus Pick: The Power of Vision

-The greatest innovators were obsessed about something.
+The greatest innovators were obsessed with something.
 They had another term for obsession though.
 It’ called vision.

 Michał Stawicki writes about the power of vision in [The Strange Productivity Secret of Successful People](https://medium.com/thrive-global/the-strange-productivity-secret-of-successful-people-823924f11710).